 Following a workplace injury, you should always consult an experienced Palmdale workplace injury attorney as soon as possible, to ensure that your legal rights are protected.

 Your employer should offer workers’ compensation benefits, but the truth is that the insurance company will be more concerned with minimizing their own losses than making sure that you receive the compensation you are entitled to.

 These providers will have expert legal teams at their disposal, each of whom will have extensive knowledge of the relevant area of California law, and the ways in which they may dispute your claim.
-By choosing to hire a Palmdale workplace injury attorney from Koszdin, Fields, Sherry & Katz, you can benefit from the same outstanding legal representation, this time with your best interests at heart.
+By choosing to hire a Palmdale workplace injury attorney from Koszdin, Fields & Sherry, you can benefit from the same outstanding legal representation, this time with your best interests at heart.

 Workers compensation benefits are intended to cover the expenses of all medical treatment required for you to achieve the maximum medical improvement from your workplace injury.
 This is defined as the point from which you are not likely to improve any further, even with extensive rehabilitation and other treatment.

 You will also be entitled to compensation in lieu of your lost earnings while you recover, generally capped at two-thirds of your average weekly wage.
 In the event that you have been left permanently disabled by a workplace injury, your employer’s workers’ compensation scheme could cover a permanent disability payment, based on the percentage of disability as quoted by your doctor.